moosetechnology/moosetechnology.github.io/src/content/docs/users/moosequery/index.md

 This documentation will be divided into two parts:

-- An explanation of the MooseQuery DSL to create queries
+- An explanation of the MooseQuery DSL to create containment queries
-- An explanation of the syntactic sugar we have to cover the most common use cases of scoping queries
+- An explanation of the syntactic sugar we have to cover the most common use-cases of scoping queries

 ### Moose Query containment DSL